ost-cas-fee-adv-22-23/app-helloworld/README.md

 #### Server-Side Rendering (SSR)

-Main page with timeline, profile page and detail page, when .
+Main page with timeline, profile page and detail page, when redirected to the page.

 #### CLient-Side Rendering

-Timeline is expanded with the infinity scroller and with a post.
-The redirection to the profile of the logged in user is client-side.
+Timeline for the automated scrolling and for a new created post.
+The redirection to the profile page over the navbar.

+## Project History and Status

+Our projects follow the conventions of the [Semantic Versioning 2.0.0](https://semver.org/).
+The tickets are tracked with [Trello](https://trello.com/b/f3ETlXfM/app).

+## Improvements for next project

+- The error handling for api calls has to be implemented
+- Clean up tailwind classes
+- Add reload button for new mumbles
+- Add unit and integration tests
+- Refactor some componenets in storybook

 ## Authors